Mrrvm/os_lusiadas_2/content/index.md

 In the two current stanzas, I used [[Poetics of Relation]], [[Cães de raça]], [[Maçonaria]], [[Povo no poder]] and [[Os Lusíadas#Canto I]].
 I refrained from using [[Memórias da plantação]], which I was prepared to do, as I want to contact the artist regarding this use first.
 I am unsure on what to do in situations where the artists have already passed away.
 For the sake of prototyping and having a somewhat a proof of concept of what I am trying to do, for better understanding, I have used the mentioned references - not publicly available.
 I am thinking now I don't want to use sources (in english e.g.) that are not translated, or sources that are not in Portuguese or ex-colony/diaspora languages.
 It's too much work to be a translator as well, and having to consider my role as such, while at the same time having a whole underground world of Lusophonic resources worth exploring.
 I want to focus on this undergroundness.
 English and other work of course can serve me as theoretical basis.

-Last note, on a nice sentence: "**to reinsert the history of colonisation into the history of our country**", as a thought on the role of the book regarding [[Atlantica - contemporary art from Cabo Verde, Guinea Bissau, São Tomé and Príncipe and their Diásporas#^return-colonial-pain-to-its-thinkers]].
+Last note, on a nice sentence: "**to reinsert the history of colonisation into the history of our country**", as a thought on the role of the book regarding Joacine's thoughts  (see [[Atlantica - contemporary art from Cabo Verde, Guinea Bissau, São Tomé and Príncipe and their Diásporas#^return-colonial-pain-to-its-thinkers]]).

 **26/03/2025**